CageHost/chef-vagrant/README.md

 ## Installation

-#### Required Software:
+#### Requirements:

 - [Virtualbox](https://www.virtualbox.org/)
 - [Vagrant](http://www.vagrantup.com/)

-#### Installation Instructions:
+#### Installation:

 1. Download or clone this repository
 2. Copy config.yml.dist to config.yml, and modify your configuration variables
-  - If you don't know your public key path, [please read](https://help.github.com/articles/generating-ssh-keys).
+  - If you don't know your public key path, [create one](https://help.github.com/articles/generating-ssh-keys).
-3. From a command line, navigate to your environment and start the server
+3. From a command line, navigate to your directory and start the server

 #### Example Installation: